= 枫林在线; ?>精华区>>学习交流>>大外科 |

 12 V-Q Mismatch

-ls true follicular carcinoma proceed with total thyroidectomy
+y reveals true follicular carcinoma proceed with total thyroidectomy

 14 Tracheal Compression with airway compromise; treated by surgical reduction